surajiyer28/FSCT/README.md

 If using Anaconda, create a clean environment and activate it.
 In Anaconda Prompt, type "pip install -r requirements.txt" and it should hopefully install all required packages for you.

+UPDATE 24/11/21: If you do not have an Nvidia GPU, the existing requirements.txt is going to be unsuitable.
+You will likely get this error when you try to run it:
+"RuntimeError: Attempting to deserialize object on a CUDA device but torch.cuda.is_available is False..."
+You will need to reinstall pytorch with the CPU version and reinstall pytorch geometric after that.
+I will create a second requirements.txt file for CPU installation within the next week.

 ## How to use